zhangyuc/splash/api.md

 # Parametrized RDD Operators

-The Parametrized RDD provides a similar set of operators supported by Spark RDD.
+The Parametrized RDD provides a similar set of operators as those provided by Spark's RDD.
 Since the Parametrized RDD maintains local variables and shared variables, there are operators manipulating the data structure.

  Operator | Meaning
   --- | ---